National Press Club president Peter Isaac interviewed about Commerce Commission upset merger veto.......

 You didn’t see this?I did the same thing that the strategists of the two chains did.
 I forgot my history.
 There is a strong backbone for this kind of regulatory reaction.
 The News Media Ownership legislation designed to keep Lord Thomson out of New Zealand remains the best example.
 So I was party to a fault that I routinely accuse everyone else in the industry of committing which is that of a failure to put issues into historical context.
 Background in other words.

-This is pretty much confined to older opinion peddling wafflers who talk in terms of the bosses needing to bring their editorial, data and privacy codes up to “international best practice” and suchlike.
+Do you think it is curious the way in which certain journalists post Commerce Commission have turned on their paymasters and accused them of being out of touch?This is pretty much confined to older opinion peddling wafflers who talk in terms of the bosses needing to bring their editorial, data and privacy codes up to “international best practice” and suchlike.
 The proprietors are not running localised versions of United Nations.
 Not so widely known is the reason behind the often contradictory nature of daily newspaper content.
 They are in fact purchased and read by baby boomers and beyond.
 Yet the editorial formulation is aimed in large measure at the age categories which no longer actually buy newspapers but who view them via the internet editions, the free model in other words. .
 These are the people in their 20s 30s.
 It is this category, the early home-buyers, that the property sector, overwhelmingly the major advertiser, needs to reach.

-I would quietly ensure that MPs became aware of something which is in fact considered best practice in some other OECD nations which is taxpayer subsidy of dailies in order to keep them afloat.
+How would you approach the government itself, the ultimate arbiter?I would quietly ensure that MPs became aware of something which is in fact considered best practice in some other OECD nations which is taxpayer subsidy of dailies in order to keep them afloat.

-If I was remotely responsible for the return match with the Commerce Commission I would illustrate on what a delicate economic thread hangs these nationwide subscriber daily newspapers.
+Final point?If I was remotely responsible for the return match with the Commerce Commission I would illustrate on what a delicate economic thread hangs these nationwide subscriber daily newspapers.
 To reinforce this point I would ensure that there was someone with no particular axe to grind, perhaps one of these academic types you refer to, who would step up and point out what a remarkable job the two chains have done in maintaining this score or so of daily newspapers in a population equivalent to that of many global cities and how this feat can only be sustained by the proposed amalgamation.
 The stormiest metropolitan editor I ever worked forwas the late Frank Haden.
 The unbiddable Haden loved imagery.
 He would say that it was the taste that any story left in the mouth of the reader that mattered.
 The taste the two chains with their revised submission should leave to linger in the collective palate of the Commerce Commission is this:-

 Even if we wanted to, tried to, align our daily newspapers in a constant state of editorial harmony we could not achieve it.
 The reason is that our subscribers would bar us from conspiring in such regimentation by the simple act of cancelling their subscriptions.
 They would in response throw in their lot with the digital free model.